Whyzanet/WhyzaGC/README.md

 I also discovered Radmon.org which seemed a worthwhile project to contribute data to.
 It has a very simple and easy registration process...and runs on solar power !

+I bought of ebay a piece of vaseline glass to test out the meter's functionality.

 It is recommended to read all of this document before commencing the project.

 ## Features: